matthiasn/BirdWatch/Clojure-Websockets/MainApp/TLS/README.md

 Obviously, you will also want to configure `iptables` or whatever you are using for port redirects if you want the application to respond on the normal https port 443.

+You can now also run the application in HTTP2 mode.
+For this, start the application as follows instead:

+    SSL_KEYSTORE=TLS/keystore.jks SSL_KEYSTORE_PW=<some-random-password> HTTP2=true lein with-profile http2 run

+**HTTP2** required TLS.

 # Possible improvements